qwopqwop200/Subtitles-generator-with-whisper/README.md

-# speech to text translation with whisper
+# Subtitles generator with whisper
 Subtitles generator using whisper and translator
 # How does it work?
 1. Through [whisper](https://github.com/openai/whisper), the sound of the video is mapped to text.